-You can create several paths that have the same shape using different number of points.
-This is possible because points may make different impact on the shape depending on their location and also on properties of their direction lines.
+You can create several paths that have the same shape using different numbers of points.
+This is possible because points may make different impacts on the shape depending on their location and also on properties of their direction lines.

 When we talk about simplifying a path, we mean removing unnecessary anchor points trying to preserve the original path shape.

 You may want to simplify paths because it is easier to edit a path which has less points.
 Also, reducing the number of points might increase the performance of the app with complex designs.